Monohybrid cross in mice

 frequencies, of which three (BB, Bb, and bB) produce black

-offspring due to the dominance of B to b,
+offspring due to the dominance of the B allele to

 black : 1 brown offspring.